kgedney/bachelor-twitter/README.md

 #### the analysis
 - plot of contenstant mentions over time..
 Cassie (blue) has the most volume, each spikes during their hometown, Caelynn also spikes during rose ceremony.
-Even when Caelynn is being elimanted, people are tweeting more about Cassie than Caelynn.
+Even when Caelynn is being elimanted, people are tweeting more about Cassie than Caelynn. _n=12,960_

 ![](img/volume_by_contestant.png)

-_n=12,960_
+- The top used emoji is not the rose 🌹 (which ranked #12 this episode) but the Tears of Joy face 😂, perhaps suggesting Twitter users are watching more for the comedy than the romance?

 - more to come...